CICE-Consortium/CICE/README.md

 ## More information

-Detailed documentation of CICE can be found [here](https://cice-consortium.github.io/CICE/).
+Detailed and searchable online documentation of CICE can be found [here](https://cice-consortium.github.io/CICE/).
 In this documentation, a [“Quick Start”](https://cice-consortium.github.io/CICE/cice_2_quick_start.html) subsection is available with instructions for the model.
 A [“Testing”](https://cice-consortium.github.io/CICE/cice_7_testing.html) subsection with instructions for setting up standard tests (e.g. regression, restart) is also available.

  [check this]   The wiki pages for each repository contain links to additional information, e.g.